kubernetes-sigs/kueue/keps/77-dynamically-sized-jobs/README.md

 ### Phase 1 - Scale Down
 Scaling down will be the first phase towards MVP because it can be implemented without introducing the Workload Slices.

-Scaling down a RayCluster won’t involve the creation of Workload Slices, instead it’ll involve an update to the current workload, no requeuing.
+Scaling down a Job won’t involve the creation of Workload Slices, instead it’ll involve an update to the current workload, no requeuing.

 1. Compare Pod Counts: Within the job framework, check if the PodSet.Count of the job matches the Workload.Spec.PodSets[1].Count (worker group).
 2. Synchronize Workload: If the pod counts don't match, update the workload to align with the job's PodSet.Count.